equalitie/ouinet/README.md

 respectively (although the injector endpoint may also be a GNUnet peer identity and service name).

-You need to create a repository for the Ouinet client and configure it with the aforementioned parameters.
-Just copy the repository template contained in Ouinet's source and edit the included configuration file:
+You need to configure the Ouinet client to use the aforementioned parameters.

-    cp -r ouinet/repos ouinet-repos
+Edit the included configuration file:

     edit ouinet-repos/client/ouinet-client.conf

-Add options for the injector endpoint and the distributed cache name.
+Add options there for the injector endpoint and the distributed cache name.
 Remember to replace the values with your own:

     injector-ep = 192.0.2.1:1234